LoganSimonsen/easypost-http-proxy-example/README.md

 npm install --save http-proxy-middleware cors express dotenv nodemon
 ```

-`nodemon` is technical optional, but can be helpful when making/testing changes to the server.
+`nodemon` is technically optional, but can be helpful when making/testing changes to the server.

 `cors` will enable cross-origin support